MouseLand/rastermap/README.md

 This algorithm computes a 2D continuous sorting of neural activity.
 It assumes that the spike matrix `S` is neurons by timepoints.

+Here is what the output looks like for a segment of a recording:

 Here is an example using the algorithm (see jupyter notebooks in rastermap for more examples)

 ```